 We walked the six blocks from the hotel—pure blue skies ahead, the streets wide and completely empty of pedestrians.
 Walking must be an exotic practice in Salt Lake City.
 Lots of construction going on, cranes everywhere.
 Kent, charmingly, thought the Mormons were a brand of Jews, since they had a temple, which I only realized after he pointed out a large Jewish star worked into the architecture.
 I did my best to explain what Mormonism is—a funky outshoot of Christianity, with golden plates and Joseph Smith.
 Many people consider them strange, but in my view they are only unfamiliar.
 All religions other than your own are strange when you first learn about them, and it is one of those tragic ironies of human nature that a person can cleave to the most rococo faith, jammed with the most elaborate rigmarole and hushed mystery hoo-ha, which of course are believed sincerely as merely the ineffable will of the Lord God Almighty made manifest, and that person can nevertheless turn with a snarl to mock someone else for belonging to a bizarre cult.

 That’s a big reason religious conservatives are often so hostile to other faiths—not because they’re so different, but because they’re so similar, and it’s a short leap from seeing how ridiculous other beliefs seem to beginning to suspect how ridiculous your own are, too.
-Thus other faiths must be ignored or trivialized or suppressed because respecting them will, eventually, cast doubt upon your own.
-It’s easier to burn others than to question your own.
+Thus other faiths must be ignored or trivialized or suppressed because respecting them will, eventually, cast doubt upon the One True Way.
+It’s easier to burn others than to question yourself.

 Our guides engaged us—a strategy to draw the marks in.
 What, Sister Cross asked the boys, did they know about Mormonism?
 I stepped in, offering that I had tried to explain Mormonism to them in the car on the way over.